 The Bears, who had managed only two hits off Fiona Johnson in the previous six innings, suddenly came to life.
 Freshman Marissa Beebe got the visitors on the board with an RBI infield single, and a base hit by Crouse followed by a wild pitch made it 7-2.
 Quinn's sacrifice fly trimmed the deficit to 7-3.

 Donato's base hit kept Ursinus' hopes alive, and they were renewed when Johnson booted a comebacker to allow a fourth run to score.
-A walk to rookie Faith Carson loaded the bases, but Johnson got a pop-up to second to end the rally.
+A walk to sophomore Faith Carson loaded the bases, but Johnson got a pop-up to second to end the rally.

 The Bears look to break into the win column in CC competition at Muhlenberg on Tuesday, April 4.